 Tinkergarten brings the classroom outdoors to local parks and green spaces in and around Boston.
-Trained class leaders guide children through seasonally appropriate activities, such as learning about the winter solstice, building an outdoor shelter, creating handmade paper using natural materials, and exploring bugs and their homes.
+Trained class leaders guide children through seasonally appropriate activities, such as learning about the solstice, building an outdoor shelter, creating handmade paper using natural materials, and exploring bugs and their homes.
 With classes in Charlestown, Jamaica Plain, Somerville, and Cambridge, and more than a dozen additional nearby towns, you're sure to find a class near you.
-Fall registration is open now.

 16. Keep it simple: Hit the playground.

 One thing city kids have going for them is their access to great parks.
 Every neighborhood has playgrounds and green space, many with equipment designed for toddlers.Check out a new park or log some quality time in your favorite neighborhood spot.
-Maybe venture to one of our very-favorite destination playgrounds or one of the city's hidden gems for an extra special adventure.
+Start with our list of playgrounds with tot lots designed just for little ones, or if you're feeling more adventurous, try out one of our very-favorite destination playgrounds, brain boosting playgrounds, or one of the city's hidden gem playgrounds.
 Free

 Cool off at the Greenway's Wharf District fountain.